How Has Air Quality Changed Since The 1980’s Pollution - AirPurifiers.com

 Existing facilities have to regularly monitor and report their emissions to the government.
 They have standards they must meet and can be penalized for not meeting those.

 Power plants have long given off what’s referred to as acid rain – which is caused by burning fossil fuels.
-The U.S. government established the Acid Rain Program (ARP) in 1995 requiring companies to dramatically reduce the amount of acid rain, sulfur dioxide and nitrogen oxides they send into the air.
+The U.S. government established the Acid Rain Program (ARP) in 1995 requiring companies to dramatically reduce the amount of acid rain, sulfur dioxide, and nitrogen oxides they send into the air.
 The ARP has cut emissions significantly by giving companies many options to do so.
 Companies will also be penalized if they don’t meet the standards.

 Besides power plants and factories, any business that emits pollution into the air has to follow and meet specific criteria and standards.